7mm-08 Rem Ammo For Sale

 You're free to republish or share any of our rifle caliber histories (either in part or in full), which are licensed under a Creative Commons Attribution 4.0 International License.
 Our only requirement is that you give Ammo.com appropriate credit by linking to the original article.
 Spread the word; knowledge is power!

-Remington Arms Company developed the 7mm-08 Remington cartridge in 1980 as a round for multiple applications from small game hunting to competitive long range shooting.
+In 1980, Remington Arms Company developed the 7mm-08 Remington cartridge as a round for multiple applications, from small-game hunting to competitive long-range shooting.
 Though the wildcat cartridge had been part of the hunting and shooting scene for years, Remington boosted the appeal of the cartridge by chambering it in their Model 700 and Model 788 rifles, and also their unique bolt action pistol, the XP-100.

-The 7mm-08 is most often chambered in lever action rifles and bolt action rifles, although it is also available in a few semi-automatic rifles, such as the Remington R-25.
+The 7mm-08 is most often chambered in lever action and bolt action rifles, although it is also available in a few semi-automatic rifles, such as the Remington R-25.
 Federal, Hornady, Remington and Winchester are the better known companies that produce ammunition in 7mm-08.
 They top these cartridges with a large variety of bullets, from standard soft point to the most advanced hunting bullets that money can buy.